christinetyip/ensue-auto-memory/README.md

 ## Privacy & Security

-- Memories are stored on your Ensue network (if you create a new API key at https://www.ensue-network.ai/dashboard)
+- Memories are stored on your own Ensue network if you create a new API key at https://www.ensue-network.ai/dashboard
 - Memories are stored on a public Ensue network if you use the Guest API key
-- Only you and anyone you give access to can access your memories on your network
+- Only you and anyone you grant access to can access the memories on your network (set permissions in the dashboard)
 - API keys are never logged or exposed
 - Don't store credentials or secrets in memories